On this page:

 - 2015–16 NERG meetings – outputs are informing the development of draft policy and policy impact assessment.

-EPA is currently assessing the impacts of the existing policy and future policy options.
+EPA is assessing the impacts of the existing policy and future policy options.

-There will be a second round of consultation on a draft policy and policy impact assessment in late 2016.
-We will be in contact with all stakeholders to advise how you can be involved.
+There will be a second round of public consultation on a draft policy and policy impact assessment in early 2017.
+We will contact all stakeholders to advise them how to be involved.